The strong convergence of operator-splitting methods for the Langevin dynamics model: Analysis of some existing methods

-Here we analyze another widely implemented scheme -- the stochastic velocity-Verlet's (SVV) method \cite{van1982algorithms}.
+Another widely implemented scheme is the stochastic velocity-Verlet's (SVV) method \cite{van1982algorithms}, as we mentioned in the introduction.
 This method starts with an assumption that $x(t)$ remains as a constant, and integrates the second equation in \eqref{eq: lgv} exactly, giving rise to,